Posted on June 30, 2020

 In 2017 the poster honored Senator Barbara Boxer who marshaled enactment of the Toxic Substances Control Act, signed into law by President Obama

-In 2019 the BADGES poster focused on: “Progress & Challenges from the Frontlines” Highlighting organizations like the Environmental Working Group and individual members lobbying efforts from ADAO members like Mike Mattmuller who died recently
+In 2019 the BADGES poster focused on: “Progress & Challenges from the Frontlines” Highlighting organizations and individual who share their stories with Congress, Mike Mattmuller who died recently

 The 2020: BADGES poster “Art, Advocacy, and Academia” presented visual examples of how ADAO members are graphically conveying the harm caused by Asbestos to the Public and Congress